Geographical Oddities of the United States

 Point Roberts, Washington State

 Here’s the deal.
 Back in the 1840s, the border between the Oregon Territory and Canada was in dispute.
-There was even some talk of going to war.
+There was even talk of going to war.
 But cooler heads prevailed, and a treaty was promptly drafted declaring the international border to be the 49th parallel.
 Everything above was part of Canada, and everything below (excluding Vancouver Island) was part of the U.S. However, at that time knowledge of the area was still a bit iffy.
 It turned out that the bottom tip of the Tsawwassen peninsula dipped below the 49th parallel, and was thus technically part of the United States.